The Sower - Part 2

 Trusting and following Jesus means He is the top priority in our lives and spending time with Him is not difficult but something we value as important and want to do.

 A serious question raised by the parable is: does God choose who He will and will not save?
 Is our fate sealed by God’s decision?
-Or do we have the freedom to chose to accept or reject God’s offer of salvation?
+Or do we have the freedom to choose to accept or reject God’s offer of salvation?

 This is a deep issue to understand and must be taken into consideration prayerfully and carefully, which we will do in Part 3.